-It's not too early to make your reservations for POETRY in the PARK 2016...details below.
+It's not too early to make your lodging reservations for the annual POETRY in the PARK 2016...details below.
 This successful event now in its seventh year will expand to include two full days in Zion Park and an optional separate Redrock Writers seminar on Sat, March 5 in nearby St. George Utah

 Thursday March 3 from 7-9 pm FREE program featuring our poet DAVID J. ROTHMAN in Springdale adjacent to Zion Park at the Canyon Community Center.
 Learn more about Plein Air Poetry: A Brief History from this learned scholar and poet.
 How did nature poetry and writing began with examples of some of the classics explored and performed.
 Sponsored by Z-Arts in partnership with Poetry in the Park.
 You won't want to miss this entertaining and informative evening.

 Friday, Mar 4th from 8:30 am to 4 pm POETRY IN THE PARK workshop with DAVID J. ROTHMAN at Zion Lodge in Zion Park.
 Plan to come early and explore the beauties of Zion Park first hand.
 Those staying at Zion Lodge and registering for Poetry in the Park will receive free entrance to Zion Park.
-Nature walk included, bring walking shoes, camera and light jacket plus a sack lunch.
+Nature walk included, bring writing tools, walking shoes, camera and light jacket plus a sack lunch.

 Friday, Mar 4th from 7-9 pm in St. George (43 miles away) CHAPARRAL CONTEST Program.
 Winners in the youth and adult divisions will be read their poems at the Social Hall.
 FREE.